influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.5/features/cluster-commands.md

 Restored from my-incremental-backup/ in 83.892591ms, transferred 588800 bytes
 ```

-The command restores an incremental backup stored in the `my-incremental-backup/` directory.

 ###### Restoring from a full backup

+In this example, the `restore` command is used to restore a full backup that includes the manifest file at `my-full-backup/20170131T020341Z.manifest`.

 ```
 $ influxd-ctl restore -full my-full-backup/20170131T020341Z.manifest